Kwentsir/covid-19-tracker/README.md

 # COVID-19 TRACKER APP

-> This is a web app that display metric data from an API for covid-19 cases globally
+> This is a web app that display metric data from an API for covid-19 cases in different countries.

 Additional description about the project and its features.